radareorg/blog/content/posts/types.md

 ```

 Note the dot at the begining will execute every line of the output of the command as an r2 command.
 The '@' token, splits the line and evaluates the right expression.
 Then it does a temporal seek at this address runs the command and comes back.

+There are also commands 'ts', 'tu' and 'te' - to show structure types, unions and enums
+correspondigly.

 If you want to learn more on Types.
 See the rest of the commands of 't?'.
 And if you feel brave don't esitate to checkout the source and send us a patch.